guillemmar/AWSDockerEnv/README.md

 - directory "keys":

 Contains "id-rsa" and "id_rsa.pub" files.
 Those are the public and private key for the 3 VM's.
+I provide these two files in order to fully automate the process but, due to the critical nature of a key pair, I strongly recomend that you generate your own key pair.
+An easy way to do that is with [Open-ssh](https://www.openssh.com/).

 - directory "files":